Did you know that sexual harassment is rarely motivated by sexual desire?

 In the popular imagination, sexual harassment evokes images of men who ask women on dates and can’t take a hint, or powerful male bosses who request sexual favors.
 But while inappropriate sexual advances are undoubtedly part of what makes sexual harassment such an issue, the scope of unwanted remarks and behaviors go well beyond instances dealing directly with sex.

 This is why the term “sexual harassment” can lead to an poor understanding of the full range of abusive workplace behaviors.
 As such, we as a society need clarity on what it actually means.
 What is sexual harassment?
-In an attempt to provide a thorough understanding, we’ll first cover the work others have done to shed light on the phenomenon, then illustrate the ways that sex-based harassment can manifest within your organization.
+In an attempt to provide a thorough understanding, we’ll first cover the work others have done to shed light on the phenomenon, then illustrate the ways that sexual, or sex-based, harassment can manifest within your organization.

 Adapted and abridged visual summary of the anti-harassment PSA for Time’s Up